-In this blog I will share how I teach letters of the alphabet in a fun and age appropriate way.
+There are many ways to explore to present a Montessori Language to a preschooler.
+One of my favorite presentations in language literacy is the Letters of the Alphabet.
+In this blog, I will share how I teach letters of the alphabet in a fun and age-appropriate way.
 My daughter Audrey is almost three and continues to learn and explore all her language books.
-I prepare her five little books of a, e, i, o and u by Moncure.
-She loves to read this books repeatedly every morning and before bedtime.
+I prepare her five little books of “a”, “e”, “i”, “o” and “u” by Moncure.
+She loves to read these books repeatedly every morning and before bedtime.

 I also showed her an object card for apple and ant.

 If a child is familiar with the lower case letters, I will move on to introduce the upper case letter.
-In this clip board shows an upper case “A” with mini apple die cuts for her to glue on it.
-Because her name starts with “A” (Audrey) in preparation to write her name, I include to introduce the uppercase and the rest are lower case.
-In a Montessori learning, a child learns the lower case or “small letters” first before the upper case letters.
+This clipboard shows an upper case “A” with mini apple die cuts for her to glue on it.
+Because her name starts with “A” (Audrey) in preparation to write her name, I include introducing the uppercase and the rest are lower case.
+In Montessori learning, a child learns the lower case or “small letters” first before the upper case letters.

-Showing below are printed images of objects that starts with an /a/ and /A/.
+Showing below are printed images of objects that start with an /a/ and /A/.

-While learning the letters of the alphabet, it is highly important that the child will learn how /o/ feels like on her tiny fingers by showing her how to write it in a beach sand.
-Learning the alphabet in the early childhood works best using the multi-sensory method.
+While learning the letters of the alphabet, it is highly important that the child will learn how /o/ feels like on her tiny fingers by showing her how to write it in the sand.
+Learning the alphabet in early childhood works best using the multi-sensory method.

-Multi-sensory or kinesthetic is a method of learning that uses the senses such as: touch, sound, sight, and even taste.
-That’s when the babies and toddler likes to put objects into their mouth.
+It is a method of learning that uses the senses such as touch, sound, sight, movement, and even taste.
+That’s when babies and toddlers like to put objects into their mouths.
 When I teach the letter /a/, I let her eat an apple while saying the word “apple”.
-Another example is letter /b/, you can give a banana to teach a child what does letter /b/ taste or “bacon” and “bread”.
+Another example is a letter /b/, you can give a banana to teach a child what does letter /b/ taste or “bacon” and “bread” as another option.

 What other fun ways your child learn the letters of the alphabet?